What You Will Learn

 For instance, suppose someone who speaks Creole asks you Konbyen?
 (How many?)

-This make it much easier as someone who is learning Haitian Creole.
+This makes it much easier for someone who is learning Haitian Creole.

 How to Count from 20 to 59